Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 It will need removing if it is damaged or if you intend on renovating the area where it has been found.

 If you need or want to remove it, you should obtain a quote from a qualified asbestos removal firm prior to exchanging contracts on the property.

 Removal can cost several thousands of pounds even for relatively small amounts.

 Once you have a quote, you can use this to potentially negotiate a lower buying price if you did not know about the asbestos when you made your offer.

 Can You Remove Asbestos Yourself In The UK?

 Yes, you can legally remove asbestos yourself if you live in the UK – but that doesn’t mean you should!

-Although there are no laws against it, only firms removing asbestos as a paid service need to be licensed.
+Although there are no laws against it, only firms removing it as a paid service need to be licensed.

 Homeowners who wish to remove asbestos from their home and dispose of it themselves are entitled to do so.

 You will, however, need to check the asbestos disposal requirements in your local area on the Gov website.